clusterapps/PrivateSystem/README.md

 Each role has serveral variables that will allow you to deploy for your environment.
 Review each role you plan to deploy for specific details.

+When running this playbook from the command line, rename the ./inventory/hosts.example to ./inventory/hosts.
+Configure the variables for your environment.

+When running from AWX or Tower, use inventories and groups to define variables.
+Review the inventory folder for group lvel variables.

 ## Things to keep in mind.